lizzybrooks/code-based-art/week2/readme.md

 3. Introduction to Arduino.
 [Blink tutorial and experiments] (https://www.arduino.cc/en/Tutorial/Blink).
 (30 minutes)

 4. Project 2: Use the [Sweep tutorial] (https://www.arduino.cc/en/Tutorial/Sweep) to make something with your servo motor.
 Use the cat, or make something with wire and feathers, or use the tiny mallets and aluminum pans to make a small instrument.
+CHALLENGE: Try to mimic an organic motion.
 (60 minutes)

 5. Share work and discuss (30 minutes)